San Marcos, Carazo: Religion

+Economy

+The economy of San Marcos is primarily agricultural, with its major exports being coffee, citrus fruit, beans, and maize.

 Education

-San Marcos is host to Keiser University-Latin American Campus, a campus of Keiser University (headquartered in Fort Lauderdale, Florida, USA), giving San Marcos the prestige of a University City.
-Keiser University Latin American Campus is perhaps the only U.S. accredited institution of higher education granting degrees in Nicaragua and most of the region.
-20 years and more than 1,200 graduates after its founding (the campus in San Marcos was host to the University of Mobile (1993) and Ave Maria University (until July 2013), alumni from the Latin American Campus have gone on to work and study in graduate programs throughout the Americas, the United States and across the globe.
+San Marcos is host to Keiser University-Latin American Campus, a campus of Keiser University, headquartered in Fort Lauderdale, Florida, USA.
+The campus is the only U.S. accredited institution of higher education in all of Nicaragua.
+Founded in 1993, over its lifetime, more than 1200 people have graduated from the campus.

 They have set an international standard of professional and academic success.
 Receiving students from all over Central America and the United States, Keiser University Latin American Campus occupies the building where the famous Normal de Señoritas Salvadora de Somoza was located.
 This was an institution that educated young girls to become elementary school teachers.
 It was also the host of students from all over the country and Central America.
 The campus encompasses over 740,000 square feet including green areas and athletic field.
 It has 23 classrooms, a library and auditorium, campus dining facilities, modern computer and science laboratories, spacious dormitories, faculty offices, fitness center, administrative buildings, student services building, conference center, and a 300-person chapel, La Purísima.